ngworker/lumberjack/README.md

 ## Log drivers

 Earlier, we briefly introduced the term _log driver_.
-This section explains in depth how to use and configure them as well as how to create custom log drivers.
+This section explains in depth how to use and configure them and how to create custom log drivers.

 A log driver is the conduit used by the Lumberjack to output or persist application logs.